 We offer a two day per week Beginners program, a two or three day per week 3 year old program, and a three day per week 4 year old program.
 We also offer a four day per week Pre-K class.
-In addition, we offer a one day per week add-on Explorers class for our 4 year olds, and a one day per week add-on Creative Kids class for our Beginner’s, 3’s, and 4 year olds.
+In addition, we offer one day per week add-on enrichment classes.

 How do I know if my child should be in a 4’s class or in Pre-K?

 Our Pre-K class is ideally suited for children who will turn 5 by January 31st of the school year in which they are enrolled, or who are entering their third year of preschool at CPI.
 Exceptions can be made on a case by case basis, simply contact Enrollment with questions.